JedGStumpf/JGS/docs/src/intro.md

-# Learning to code in Python
+# Intro to Python

 This is the intro to python page.
+This page provides an introduction to the lessons.